By Hair Type

 11 Best Haircuts And Styles For Thick Hair

-On the positive side, thick hair means the possibilities are endless.
-You can flawlessly rock a bob, long layers, a fishtail braid or even a top knot—no clip ins required.
-If you’re sick of rocking the same tired ponytail and messy bun, we’ve got some style solutions for you.
-We’ve rounded up the 11 best haircuts and styles for ladies with thick, luscious locks.
-Don’t be shy.
+The great thing is, with all of that hair the possibilities are endless.
+You can flawlessly rock a bob, long layers, fishtail braid or even a top knot, no clip ins required.
+We’ve rounded up the best haircuts and styles for ladies with thick, luscious locks.

 A bob is a perfect way to remove a lot of heavy length from your ‘do while making sure you stay looking incredibly chic.
 If you’re looking for an even lighter style, ask your stylist to razor the end of your bob for a more textured look.
 The razored ends will add tons of movement and remove any bulky weight.

 Cutting off all of your heavy hair may sound pretty tempting, but consider leaving just enough length for some killer bangs.
 Your full bangs will show off just how thick your hair is without any of the weight or hassle of long locks.

 Layers are the best way to add movement to your hair without getting rid of too much length.
 There are tons of ways cut this timeless ‘do, from classic layers to textured layers.
 Talk with your stylist to decide which cut is perfect for you.

 Take full advantage of your hair’s thickness and add some major style to your already killer cut with the addition of full bangs.
 Because of your hair’s fullness you can pull off anything from baby bangs to long shaggy bangs that look killer swept to the side.